Israel releases Palestinian medic who was detained during IDF attack on emergency convoy

 Assad Al-Nsasrah went missing after the Israel Defense Forces (IDF) attacked a convoy of emergency vehicles in Gaza on March 23.
 He was part of a crew who were trying to find a missing PRCS ambulance in Rafah, southern Gaza, which was later discovered to also have been targeted by the IDF.

-The IDF attacks killed 15 people in three separate shootings, including 8 PRCS medics and a United Nations worker from Bulgaria.
+The IDF attacks killed 15 people in three separate shootings, including 8 PRCS medics.
 Their vehicles were clearly marked with the PRCS insignia.
 The IDF buried the bodies of those killed in a mass grave, along with the vehicles they had been traveling in.

 According to PRCS medic Munther Abed – who was sitting in the back of the ambulance en route to the scene – the crew was suddenly targeted with heavy, direct gunfire by Israeli forces.
 He told CNN that he witnessed the IDF’s burial of the bodies and vehicles, seeing bulldozers dig a large pit, crush the vehicles and pile them into the hole.